hazelcast/fraud-detection-onnx/README.md

 docker compose down
 ```

-You may also want to return Docker to your "default" context
+You may also want to return Docker to your "default" context.
+This will prevent `docker compose` to deploy to AWS ECS

 ```
 docker context use default